 Decide what you will power with a generator

 Since generators come in a variety of sizes and types, it’s important to make sure you select one that will be sufficient for your needs.

 Here are some common accessories that will require a power source:

-- Powering electric pressure washers
+- Electric pressure washers

-- Carpet extractors
+- Carpet extractors and carpet cleaners

-What Equipment Can I Power?
 Understand Watts, Amps, and Volts

 Each generator you select should have a couple of readings: continuous (or rated) watts and maximum (or peak) watts.

-You never want to run a motor continuously above it’s rated (continuous) wattage recommendation for a long period of time to avoid burnout.
+You never want to run a motor continuously above its rated (continuous) wattage recommendation for a long period of time to avoid burnout.

 Volts and Amps